-Las Vegas Drunk Driving Accident Attorney
+Las Vegas NV Drunk Driving Accident Attorney

 It is beyond dispute that drunk driving is dangerous, irresponsible behavior.
 According to the most recent data available from the Centers for Disease Control, 28 percent of all fatal car crashes in the U.S. are attributable to alcohol-impaired driving.
 Unfortunately for drivers in Las Vegas, alcohol consumption is widely promoted as one of the pleasures that the city has to offer.
 Despite ongoing efforts to encourage those who drink not to get behind the wheel, intoxicated individuals do drive – with devastating results.
-If a drunk driver caused your injury or the death of a loved one, a dedicated Las Vegas car accident attorney at Cogburn Law Offices will fight to get you the compensation you deserve.
+If a drunk driver caused your injury or the death of a loved one, a dedicated Las Vegas drunk driving accident lawyer at Cogburn Law Offices will fight to get you the compensation you deserve.

 Not Just Another Accident